 Stuffing fruits and vegetables anywhere they fit in the refrigerator is not a good idea.
 From the moment a fruit or vegetable is picked, it begins dying.
 Initially, residual juices provide a reasonable shelf life.
 As foods begin to decompose, they give off gases until they rot.
-As someone recognizing the importance of this topic, do not eat fruits or vegetables that become slimy or malodorous.
+As someone recognizing the importance of nutrition, do not eat fruits or vegetables that become slimy or malodorous.

 Clean Out Your Refrigerator

 There is a reason why refrigerators have separate fruit and vegetable bins—also why some produce should be kept out of the refrigerator.
 As many fruits and vegetables ripen, they release a gas called ethylene.
 This causes neighboring produce to ripen prematurely.
 Therefore it is advised to, keep ethylene-sensitive fresh fruits separate from vegetables that emit the gas.
 Generally, the ethylene generators are mostly fruits and the ethylene-sensitive produce is mostly vegetable.
 The exceptions are watermelon and unripe bananas.

 - Brussels sprouts

 - Lettuce and other greens

 Freshly picked tomatoes release huge amounts of ethylene.
 They therefore experience what is known as “ethylene shock,” whereas the closely related chili peppers show no such effect.
 Because of the amount of ethylene, tomatoes should not be refrigerated but kept on the countertop.
 Shop for tomatoes on the vine at farmers’ markets when possible for better longevity.